2nd Class City

 History and Culture

-- Early residents homesteaded in the area around the turn of the century, when it was known as West Petersburg.
+- Early residents homesteaded in this area around the turn of the 20th century, when it was known as West Petersburg.
 The first business in Kupreanof was a small sawmill started in 1911 by the Knudsen brothers.
 In its early years, the mill produced barrels for the salted fish that were shipped out of Petersburg.
-The Yukon Fur Farm began raising foxes in the early 1920s but shortly shifted to mink.
-It became the first mink farm in Alaska.
+The Yukon Fur Farm began raising foxes in the early 1920s, but soon after shifted to mink.
+This became the first mink farm in Alaska.
 During the 1920s, over 100 people resided in West Petersburg.
 In addition to the sawmill and commercial fishing operations, residents had a small store, a gaff hook factory, and several mink ranches.
-During the 1930s and 40s, a small ship repair facility, an outboard motor shop, commercial logging, a clam cannery, and a barrel-maker were operating.
+During the 1930s and 40s a small ship repair facility, an outboard motor shop, commercial logging, a clam cannery, and a barrel-maker were operating.
 Although the Knudsen Mill and the Yukon Fur Farm continued into the 1960s, the economics of living on the island became more difficult.
 The population fell from 60 in 1950 to 26 in 1960.
 The population has since remained stable.
-Kupreanof was named after the island when it incorporated as a second-class city in 1975.
+The name of West Petersburg was changed to Kupreanof, after the island it was located on, when it incorporated as a second-class city in 1975.

-- Kupreanof is a small non-Native community near Petersburg.
+- Today Kupreanof is a small, close-knit non-Native community.
 All of the homes are built on the waterfront; there are no roads.
-Residents use skiffs to travel to Petersburg for schooling, goods, and services.
+Residents use skiffs to travel to Petersburg for schooling, goods and services.
+The majority of the working residents are self-employed, and some commute by boat to jobs in Petersburg.
+Subsistence and recreational use of resources around Kupreanof supplement household incomes; deer, salmon, halibut, shrimp and crab are favorites.
+The City has no full-time staff, few services, and no public utilities.

 - Federally Recognized Tribe